 At the heart of my practice is a belief in the importance of the therapist-client relationship.
 I therefore provide a compassionate and emotionally safe space for us to explore whatever challenges you may be facing.
 Through our mutual commitment and collaborative way of working, we will be able to make sense of what you are feeling, so you can gain a deeper understanding of yourself, make different life choices and find new ways of coping and responding to your current difficulties.
 Therapy provides an opportunity for you to reflect upon what is troubling you, away from the distractions of everyday life.

-Should you want to ask any questions, please feel free to contact me for a no-obligation chat.
-Please call me on 07586 241670 or click here to send me an email.
+Should you want to ask any questions, please click here to send me an email.

 Training, qualifications & experience